Charli XCX: 2012–2015: Breakthrough with True Romance and Sucker

 In early 2014, Charli XCX was featured on Australian rapper Iggy Azalea's single "Fancy"; the track topped the US Billboard Hot 100, becoming both artists' first number-one single on the chart.
 Charli XCX expanded her portfolio of songwriting for other artists during this period, with credits on Azalea's 2014 single "Beg for It", Ryn Weaver's debut single "OctaHate", and material for acts including Sky Ferreira, Neon Jungle, Rihanna, and Gwen Stefani.
 In mid-2014, Charli XCX contributed the song "Boom Clap" to the soundtrack of the film The Fault in Our Stars.
 "Boom Clap" peaked at number eight on the Billboard Hot 100 and at number six in the UK and was certified platinum in Australia.
 In August, a release date of October was announced for her new album Sucker, along with the lead single "Break the Rules".
 She said the song came about after she had made her punk album in Sweden, when she "came out of the other side of that punk phase and translated it into something more pop".
 She stated that the album was "obviously [...] about not giving a fuck".
-The album was pushed back the next month due to the success of "Boom Clap" and was officially released in December 2014 in North America and February 2015 in Europe.
+The album was pushed back the next month due to the success of "Boom Clap" and was officially released in December 2014.
 It debuted at number 28 on the US Billboard 200, making it Charli XCX's first album to enter the chart and number 15 on the UK Albums Chart.
 The album's third single, "Doing It" featuring fellow British singer Rita Ora, was released in February and peaked at number 8 on the UK Singles Chart.

 Charli XCX considers herself a feminist and wrote one of the songs on Sucker, "Body of My Own", as a feminist statement.
 She appeared in the documentary about gender equality The F Word and Me, which premiered on BBC Three in 2015.
 Charli XCX opened for Katy Perry on the European leg of Perry's Prismatic World Tour in early 2015, headlined her own UK tour, and featured alongside R&B artist Tinashe on fellow singer Ty Dolla Sign's single "Drop That Kitty".
 A music video for the single "Famous" was released on 23 March 2015. and was ranked by Time and Pitchfork as the 5th and 19th best pop music video of the year, respectively.
-In July and August 2015, Charli XCX co-headlined a US tour with Bleachers.
+In July and August 2015, Charli XCX co-headlined Charli and Jack do America Tour, a US tour with Bleachers.
 She announced on 21 August that, for "personal reasons", a planned second leg of the tour would not go ahead.